mgeier/sphinx-last-updated-by-git/README.rst

       ``sphinx_rtd_theme`` was created before October 20th 2020,
       the date will not be displayed in the footer.

-      One work-around is to enable the (undocumented) `feature flag`_ ``USE_SPHINX_LATEST``.
+      An outdated work-around is to enable the (undocumented) feature flag ``USE_SPHINX_LATEST``.

-      Another work-around is to override the defaults by means of a ``requirements.txt`` file containing something like this::
+      A better work-around is to override the defaults by means of a ``requirements.txt`` file containing something like this::

           sphinx>=2